Company Detail

 - Chesterfield

-Prior experience in unemployment insurance law or public sector adjudication.
+Additional Considerations Knowledge of the Commonwealth of Virginia A/P processes, CAPP manual and GAAP, and Cardinal Financial and/or Oracle Finacial systems.
 Special Instructions You will be provided a confirmation of receipt when your application and/or résumé is submitted successfully.
 Please refer to “Your Application” in your account to check the status of your application for this position.
-The Virginia Employment Commission is committed to upholding our values in our employment opportunities across the Commonwealth to people from all backgrounds, including all races, ethnicities, genders, and abilities.
+Diversity and inclusivity are at the heart of what we do in Virginia, and the VEC is committed to upholding these values in our employment opportunities across the Commonwealth to people from all backgrounds, including all races, ethnicities, genders, and abilities.

 The selected candidate must successfully pass a comprehensive background check including an FBI fingerprint background investigation.